 What is breast cancer?

 - Cancer develops when the body’s cells behave in an uncontrolled way.
 Breast cancer develops in the ducts or lobules of the breast.
 It may present as a lump, but not always so there are other breast changes that should be investigated.
-Click here for more information.
+Click here for more information from Cancer Australia.

 How breast cancer develops

 - Breast cancer develops in either the ducts or the lobules.
 Lobules are where the milk is produced and ducts are where the milk travels to the nipple.
 Cancer cells develop when the cells lining the ducts or lobules become abnormal in size and shape and start multiplying in an uncontrolled way.
-Click here for more information.
+Click here for more information from Cancer Australia.

 What causes breast cancer?